HilmiAH/cits1401/README.md

 # cits1401
-Programming solutions for CITS1401 at UWA.
+Programming solutions for CITS1401 at UWA by Hilmi Abdul Hanif.